mikedance2/Test/README.md

 # Welcome
-Welcome to the technology architecture standards page for the Technology Architecture and Strategy (TAS) organization in the Office of Information and Technology (OIT).
+Welcome to the technology architecture standards page for the Office of Information and Technology (OIT).

 Please visit our Confluence site for more information:
 https://confluence.devops.va.gov/pages/viewpage.action?spaceKey=VAExternal&title=Technology+Architecture+Guidelines+and+Standards